nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    Expected: An error message indicating invalid parameters and a command usage will be prompted.
 No changes will be made.

+### Finding an existing category
+1. Find an existing category name
+   - Test case: `find -c man`

+     Expected: Quotesify will list all categories containing the keyword "man".

+2. Incorrect commands to try
+   - `find -c` missing keyword
+   - `find -c 123` invalid category name

+   Expected: An error message will be prompted.
+No categories will be listed.

 ### Adding a book rating

 1. Prerequisite: Book to be rated should exist in Quotesify.